 Between making sure you’re not overpaying to having the right level of cover in place, the research process can take some time.

 If you haven’t heard of the term ‘ghost broking’ by now, well, consider yourself one of the lucky ones.
-But with the technology and techniques used by scammers becoming more advanced it’s more important than ever to be aware of how you too could be duped.

 What is a ghost broker?